Modern Irish Food in 3 Memorable Meals

 From the outside, The Vintage Kitchen looks like just your average small cafe or bistro; when you walk inside, you see clusters of small tables using all the space available, with mismatched vintage chairs and a homely, yet modern, atmosphere.
 The kitchen is in full view, with the chefs working at a lightning-fast pace to ensure lunch service is efficient without unnecessary waiting.

 I had the “privilege” of sitting next to the toilet (the perks of not booking in advance), the only table that was free at the time.
 I went in at the tail end of lunch service so some diners had started going back to their offices or meetings.
 The advantage of getting that table is that you see the chefs in action.

 What I Ate

 I loved my duck liver pate (creme) with lime jelly and pistachio crumbs, which came with excellent brown bread and apple chutney.
 The taste was intense and the texture very satisfying.

+The menu has been designed carefully to combine ingredients using creativity and paying particular attention to flavour combinations.
 You can choose from small plates, large plates and desserts.
-The menu shows which dishes have certain ingredients people may be allergic to such as gluten or nuts so you can pick your dish accordingly.
-You can’t ask to add or remove an ingredient, I was told: you eat what is brought to you, so choose carefully.
+The menu shows which dishes have certain ingredients people may be allergic to, such as gluten or nuts, so you can pick your dish accordingly.
+You can’t ask to add or remove an ingredient, I was told: You eat what is brought to you, so choose carefully.